 For example, to stop managing a

-Edit its config and add a line like the bold line below:
+Edit its config and add a line like the bold line in the following example:

 apiVersion: spanner.cnrm.cloud.google.com/v1alpha2 kind: SpannerInstance metadata: labels: label-one: "value-one" annotations: cnrm.cloud.google.com/deletion-policy: abandon name: spannerinstance-sample spec: config: regional-us-central1 displayName: Spanner Two numNodes: 1